nicheware/clj-guidelines/README.md

    If a service wants to expose **domain** functions that are specific to a client API, it would use a `client.domain` namespace for the code, under the `services` namespace. eg `nicheware.platform.services.user-services.client.domain`

-- A **view** namespaces can appear within a client system component or within a reusable component.
+- A **view** namespace can appear within a client system component or within a reusable component.
  - A **state** and its child namespaces can appear within a client system component or within a reusable component.
  - A **controller** namespace can appear within a process or entity component namespace under a service system component or within reusable component.
  - A **db** namespace can appear within a process or entity component namespace under a service system component or within reusable component.